London’s Possessor should be a familiar name to any fan of the low down heavies in the UK by now.

 2020 was meant to see Possessor take to the stage at Desertfest, as one of the first acts announced alongside legends such as Masters of Reality, Corrosion of Conformity and Orange Goblin - and deservedly so at that.
 But then the COVID pandemic hit.
 So Graham and new drummer Nathan Perrier (also of 11Paranoias) got working on new material, swapping ideas via mobile phone messages and emails.
 Soon they had an album licked, and returned to Bear Bites Horse Studio in London in July with producer Wayne Adams to lay down these monstrous new tracks.

-With Ellie retiring from bass duties, new four-stringer Ollie Isaac (also of Old Horn Tooth) has joined just the band joined just in time for the release of new album Damn The Light, which drops on APF Records this Halloween.
+With Ellie retiring from bass duties, four-stringer Mark Brereon (a founding member of Possessor) re-joined the band following the release of current album Damn The Light, which dropped on APF Records Halloween 2020.

 - Graham Bywater - Axe and vox